edoreld/MaladonHandbook/README.md

 # MaladonPlayersHandbook
 A handy DnD-style Guide for players of Maladon in Roll20

-Using the following instructions, you can submit suggestions for changes, fixes or improvements to Maladon's Player Handbook.
+Using the following instructions, you can submit suggestions for changes, fixes or improvements to the Maladon's Player Handbook.

 Some knowledge of Markdown helps, but it's not mandatory.